kungfukennyg/crust8cean/README.md

 A	S	D	F
 Z	X	C	V

+Emulator specific keys:
+- ESC -> exit the emulator
+- P -> swap the color of pixels, 12 colors total

 ## TODO
 - Scale graphics up, at the moment it renders at exactly the CHIP-8's resolution, 64x32 ✔️